 - The ceiling indicator will not flash.
 It will just be on and not flashing.
-When the ceiling indicator is on, the alert triangle will not be on. - The rig will not issue an alarm (HUD & Buddy lights, Audio Alarm) when decompression is entered. - When the mouthpiece is found to be in an indeterminate state (neither in Open-Circuit nor Closed-Circuit position) a different audio alarm signal will alert the diver to correct the mouthpiece position.
+When the ceiling indicator is on, the alert triangle will not be on. - The rig will not issue an alarm (HUD & Buddy lights, Audio Alarm) when decompression is entered."
+There is no audio alarm when decompression is entered on a non-decompression configuration. - When the mouthpiece is found to be in an indeterminate state (neither in Open-Circuit nor Closed-Circuit position) a different audio alarm signal will alert the diver to correct the mouthpiece position.
 The reason for this is that when the mouthpiece is in an indeterminate position, decompression is calculated as though the diver is breathing in open-circuit mode.
 The alarm helps prevent the diver from being penalized from a decompression point of view.